knowm/XChange/README.md

     System.out.println(ticker.toString());

-All exchange implementations expose the same API, but you can also directly access the raw data.
+All exchange implementations expose the same API, but you can also directly access the underlying "raw" data from the individual exchanges if you need to.

 Now go ahead and [study some more examples](http://xeiam.com/xchange-example-code), [download the thing](http://xeiam.com/xchange-change-log) and [provide feedback](https://github.com/timmolter/XChange/issues).